 ds4

-DeepSeek V4 Flash on a 128GB Apple Silicon Mac, with side profiles for Claude Code, Codex, and Pi.
+DeepSeek V4 Flash on a 128GB Apple Silicon Mac, with ds4-agent experiments and side profiles for Claude Code, Codex, and Pi.

 Last updated